Valuation Measure of the Stock Market using Stochastic Volatility and Stock Earnings

 \subsection{Stock returns}

 It is reasonable to model domestic stock returns $Q$ by terms which are IID but not Gaussian.
 But after normalizing (dividing by volatility), $Q/V$ can be modeled as IID Gaussian, see \textsc{Figure}~\ref{fig:basic-returns}.
 See also \textsc{Table}~\ref{table:simple-normalizing}.

-Somewhat suprpisingly, we see it is reasonable to model international returns $I$ as IID Gaussian even without normalizing.
+Suprpisingly, we see it is reasonable to model international returns $I$ as IID Gaussian even without normalizing.
 But we think it is a statistical illusion because we do not have that much annual data for international stocks.
 We still decide to normalize international returns and consider $I/V$.

 It is remarkable that we can normalize international stock returns by dividing by domestic volatility.
 This works for international as well as for domestic stocks.
 We explain it in the following way: World equity markets are interconnected, and when volatility of domestic markets increases, the same happens with international markets.